knightsUCF/CarRacing/Log.md

 Make the length of the side collider the size of the tile on the z axis, 64 in this case.
 Set the snapping to 2 or something with ProGrids.
 We are going to call this "Rail" and keep under the Chunk game object.

+We are not able to get the colliders to work.
+Maybe this is because we adjusting the transform.
+Well, we still had collisions on the cars with the transform.

+One way of doing this is something like CapX(), and then cap the boundaries of the x on the car, so we cannot move any more.
+I believe this is what they did in the space game tutorial.

 # Car Area Clear

 Need to test the threshold.
 We are calling this once in Start() of Garbage.cs, so we run this once per chunk generated.
 With a threshold of 100.0f we were deleting too many cars, with a threshold of 1000.0f, we seem to be fine.
 Do more testing here. #TODO